 Pyometra or infection in the uterus affects older female dogs who have spent several cycles without getting pregnant.
 This problem can usually be cured by spaying the dog.
 Aged females may also have orthopedic issues, which can make whelping or giving birth to puppies difficult.
 A prolapsed uterus is a rare condition that can cause spontaneous abortion in dogs.

-Dogs can wander off and mate with random dogs if left unsupervised.
+Dogs can wander off and breed with random dogs if left unsupervised.
 This puts them at a high risk of STDs, which may result in reproductive problems.
 Brucellosis is an STI that causes infertility in males and females.
 Once contracted, it can be very expensive to treat.
-Always have a medical screening of both dogs before having them mate.
+Always have a medical screening of both dogs before having them breed.

 What to do if a dog is too old to breed

 Dogs too old to breed must be retired.
-This means that not only should dogs no longer partake in mating, but they should be spayed or neutered as well.
+This means that not only should dogs no longer partake in partnering, but they should be spayed or neutered as well.